Read it > Write It > Say It > Sing It > Pray It

 Sing out not just the word or phrase but the spontaneous, related thoughts that flow from it.

 Singing is a means to unlocking the heart.
 Take your isolated verse/phrase and sing it over and over again.
 During this time you will get more insights and new thoughts.
 This is where most revelation will come.
-Use the melody of the music you are listening to, unless you can play an instrument along with your singing (See a Video track you can use for which to sing-along, below).
+Use the melody of the music you are listening to, unless you can play an instrument along with your singing (See video RECIPE playlist below, that you can use for which to sing-along).
 Write out, in your journal, what you sense and perceive during your singing of it.
 When we sing, our voices function in a way, distinct from any other musical instrument.
 No other musical instrument carries a flow of thoughts and a melody at the same time.
 This combination of thought and music is both a high calling and a privilege.
 To declare a Bible verse in song impacts our spirit, soul, and body in a dynamic way.
 And God has ordained that our singing to Him would be allowed to move His heart as well.

 5. Pray It